smtran8/pnf_v2la/README.md

 - In each LIMO's car, the camera will return some information, including:
   + A Depth Distance: This is the distance along the camera's forward axis - which is the Z coordinate.
 This distance reveals how far the object is, but in the camera direction.
 A visual example is when an object is located to the very left side of the camera.
   + Intrinsic Paramters: For example fx and fy (focal length).
 These are verical and horizontal to convert pixels to pure meters.
 For example, if a LIMO shifts 1 meter distance, what will be the change in pixel and vice versa.
   + Principal Point: cx and cy.
-Optical center of the image - used to calculate an image offset from the center For a camera:
+Optical center of the image - used to calculate an image offset from the center.

+For a camera:
-Z = points forward, out the lens, the direction the camera looks.
-This is depth X = points sideways (left/right across the image).
+- Z = points forward, out the lens, the direction the camera looks.
+This is depth.
+- X = points sideways (left/right across the image).
-Y = points up/down (vertical).
+- Y = points up/down (vertical).

 **Formula:**

 X = (u - cx) * Z/fx